MedeirosJoel/MedeirosJoel/READMEen.md

 [Leia em português](./README.md)

-Student of Information and Communication Technologies at the Federal College of Santa Catarina, disposto ao aprendizado, com capacidade de aprendizado autodidata, com boa comunicação interpessoal, procurando problemas que me interessem para ajudar naquilo que acredito.
-Ansioso para adquirir novas experiencias e paradigmas no ambito profissional.
-Com disponibilidade de horarios e disposto a entrar em novos projetos.
-Gosto de escrever codigos e poemas, acredito  que são expressões de arte que modificam o mundo, sempre buscando o conhecimento.
+Student of Information and Communication Technologies at the Federal University of Santa Catarina, willing to learn, with self-taught learning ability, with good interpersonal communication, looking for problems that interest me to help in what I believe.
+Avid to acquire new experiences and paradigms in the professional environment.
+With the availability of schedules and desire to enter new projects.
+I like to write codes and poems, I believe they are expressions of art that change the world, always seeking knowledge.

 ## 🗃 My main projects